Associated General Contractors of America v. California Department of Transportation

 In June 2009, Caltrans' procedures were challenged in the pending lawsuit filed by the Associated General Contractors of San Diego.

-ACLU-NC filed the motion with the Lawyers' Committee for Civil Rights of the San Francisco Bay Area, the Equal Justice Society and the law firm Bingham McCutchen LLP on behalf of the Coalition for Economic Equity (CEE) and the San Diego Chapter of the NAACP.
+The ACLU Foundation of Northern California filed the motion with the Lawyers' Committee for Civil Rights of the San Francisco Bay Area, the Equal Justice Society and the law firm Bingham McCutchen LLP on behalf of the Coalition for Economic Equity (CEE) and the San Diego Chapter of the NAACP.